 Tips to Ease Joint Pain

-Joint pain can make simple activities difficult.
+Arthritis joint pain and symptoms can make simple activities difficult.
 This head-to-toe guide can help.

-Joint pain can make even the simplest activities difficult.
-And pain in even one joint can take a toll on your entire body.
-For example, a painful neck can prevent your from turning your head properly, placing stress on your shoulders.
+Arthritis pain in even one joint can take a toll on your entire body.
+For example, a painful neck can prevent you from turning your head properly, placing stress on your shoulders.
 A painful knee may cause you to walk in a way that affects your hips, back and feet.
 And holding a joint still to protect it can make moving it more difficult – and in some cases almost impossible – over time.

-Solutions vary and may include splints, therapeutic exercises or more informal daily modifications.
-Here's a few suggestions to help ease joint pain head-to-toe:
+Solutions vary and may include splints, therapeutic exercises or more informal daily modifications at home and beyond.
+Here are a few suggestions to help ease joint pain head-to-toe:

-Pain in your neck can make it difficult to look up or turn your head sideways.
-If you avoid twisting your neck by moving your shoulders or entire body, the surrounding muscles may hurt as much the joints themselves.
+Neck pain can make it difficult to look up or turn your head sideways.
+If you avoid twisting your neck by moving your shoulders or entire body, the surrounding muscles may hurt as much as the joints themselves.

 Solutions: Place moist heat on muscles to help them relax.
 Sleep with a cervical pillow – or no pillow at all –to help alleviate neck pain.
 Practice slow range-of-motion exercises – like moving your head up and down and side to side – to help prevent loss of motion and decrease pain.